IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ## Don't send sensitive data using get requests

-One of restful apis guides is that we should not mutate data using GET requests, that's a good rule to follow, because asides making an API restful it can also make it safe.
+One of restful API guides is that we should not mutate data using GET requests, that's a good rule to follow, because asides making an API restful it can also make it safe.
 Suppose we have the following form for getting users payment credit card number and CVC for issuing a payment to a service your application.

 ```html
 <form method="GET">